thoughtspot/thoughtspot.github.io/_appliance/gcp/launch-an-instance.md

 ## About the ThoughtSpot and Google Cloud Platform

 ThoughtSpot uses a custom image to populate VMs in GCP.
-To find the ThoughtSpot custom image, refer to step 13 under [create an instance](#create-an-instance).
+The base image is a Centos derived image.
+Find the ThoughtSpot custom image under Custom Images in **Boot Disk Options** within your Google Compute Engine project.

 Ask your ThoughtSpot contact for access to this image.
 We need the Google account/email ID of the individual who will be signed into your organization's GCP console.
 We will share ThoughtSpot's GCP project with them so they can use the contained boot disk image to create ThoughtSpot VMs.